Edge connectivity of simplicial polytopes: Simplicial polytopes

 \begin{proposition} For each $d\ge 4$, there is a simplicial $d$-polytope with minimum degree at least $d(d+1)/2$ and a nontrivial minimum edge cut with ${d(d+1)}/{2}$ edges. \end{proposition}

-\begin{proof} Let~$S$ be a stacked polytope with~$2d$ vertices and two disjoint facets~$F$ and~$F'$ (whose existence is guaranteed by \cref{lem:stackedPolytope}).
+\begin{proof} Let~$S$ be a stacked polytope with~$2d$ vertices and two disjoint facets~$F_\circ$ and~$F_\bullet$ (whose existence is guaranteed by \cref{lem:stackedPolytope} when~$m = d$).
 Let $C$ be the cyclic $d$-polytope with $1 + d(d+1)/2$ vertices.
-Consider the polytope~$P$ obtained by the connected sum~$C \# S \# C$, where the copies of $C$ are glued along the facets~$F$ and~$F'$ of~$S$, and along arbitrary facets of the two copies of~$C$.
+Consider the polytope~$P$ obtained by the connected sum~$C \# S \# C$, where the copies of $C$ are glued along the facets~$F_\circ$ and~$F_\bullet$ of~$S$, and along arbitrary facets of the two copies of~$C$.
 Since the graph of~$C$ is complete with $1 + d(d+1)/2$ vertices, it has minimum degree~$d(d+1)/2$.
 Hence, so does the graph of~$P$.
-Since~$S$ is stacked, it satisfies the Lower Bound Theorem with equality, so that the number of edges joining a vertex of~$F$ to a vertex of~$F'$ is precisely~$d(d+1)/2$ by the same argument as in the proof of \cref{lem:2dvertices}.
-We conclude that~$P$ has a nontrivial edge cut of size~$d(d+1)/2$, which is thus minimum by \cref{thm:main}. \end{proof}
+Moreover, the number of edges joining a vertex of~$F_\circ$ to a vertex of~$F_\bullet$ is precisely~$d(d+1)/2$ by \cref{lem:stackedPolytope}.
+We conclude that~$P$ has a nontrivial edge cut of size~$d(d+1)/2$, which is thus minimum by \cref{coro:nontrivialMinimalEdgeCut}. \end{proof}